 - Authentic relationships – Building relationships in Christ through life in community.

 - Hospitality – Sharing one’s heart and life with others generously with no strings attached.

-- Evangelization – Living the Gospel of Jesus Christ in word and deed—being constantly evangelized and formed—with the intent of evangelizing and forming others by leading small groups within the community.
+- Evangelization –Living the Gospel of Jesus Christ in word and deed—being constantly evangelized and formed for discipleship.

 What’s in a name?

 The houses take their name from Blessed Pier Giorgio Michelangelo Frassati.
 Blessed Frassati was born in Turin, Italy on April 6, 1901.
 He passed away at the young age of 24, on July 4th 1925.
 Hundreds of people, many of which the poor, followed his coffin in the streets.
 He was beatified on May 20th by Pope John Paul II in in St Peter’s Square, in the presence of thousands of young people.
 He is unofficially the patron saint of students, Catholic youth, mountain climbers, skiers, and more.
 His incorrupt body rests in the Cathedral of St John the Baptist in Turin.

 Pier Giorgio once wrote that we should never just exist but live.
 And even though his life was short, lived it was.
 It was packed full of interests and activities.
 He loved swimming, sailing, skiing, hiking, biking, fencing, and horseback riding.
 But his real passion was mountain climbing, which he organized with his friends, and served as opportunities for his apostolic work.
 He never missed a chance to lead his friends to Mass, to the reading of scripture, and to praying the rosary.
 He studied engineering; he took piano, dance lessons, and loved to sing.
 He had a rich sense of humor and a limitless love for God.
 Even though he was born into an influential family, he preferred to spend his time serving the poor and forgotten.